 Special guided tours of the house are available for an additional fee; reservations are required.
 Candlelight Christmas Evenings tours are offered in November and December.

 Note: All tours of the property involve considerable walking and climbing.
 Access for physically impaired guests is provided to most parts of the estate, except for some sections of Biltmore House and the gardens; reduced admission is offered.

-Guided tours are available.
+Pet friendly (call for restrictions/fees.).
 Time: Allow 4 hours minimum.